rutgerkok/ClimateChanger/README.md

 # ClimateChanger

+> ## **No longer maintained.** You can use [MCASelector](https://github.com/Querz/mcaselector), which gives you a nice overview of the world.
+It has a [command-line tool](https://github.com/Querz/mcaselector/wiki/CLI-Mode) built-in for mass processing of your world.

 This program was created originally to change the biome ids of your map.
 Since then, it has been expanded to make it a more general batch-editor for chunks.
 Only one chunk is loaded at a time, so the program has a small memory footprint.

 Current features include: